MASTER OF SCIENCE

 STAT 853 - Applications of Statistical Computing (4)

 *Other courses from the list below may be substituted with the approval of the senior supervisor and graduate program chair.
-Co-operative education work terms may be substituted for STAT 812 with the approval of the senior supervisor, STAT 812 instructor and graduate program chair.

 The department also offers other graduate level Statistic courses such as: